 Rather than deep diving into the various types of life insurance policies, this article will keep a more general focus on the idea of accruing cash within a policy.
 However, by clicking any of the article links you can learn more about that particular subject.

-For our top 10 cash value life insurance companies featured in this article, we will emphasize both participating life insurance and other types of permanent coverage offered by each company, such as Indexed Universal Life (IUL), which also offers cash accumulation and growth.
+For our best cash value life insurance companies featured in this article, we will emphasize leading companies in each category of permanent life insurance that offer excellent cash accumulation and growth opportunities.

 Also note, term life insurance is not included in the following discussion for the simple reason that term insurance policies do not typically build cash value.
 Further, unlike cash value life insurance, once the term is up, your life insurance policy ends and will lapse if you do not renew it.